Your First Visit

 If you do not have annual passes and the club member has allocated Park Hopper parking is Guest Relations.
-Guest Relations is located East of the entrance to California Adventure, behind the concrete wall, near the lockers.
-Tell the cast member you have reservations at the club, give them your name and number of party.
-They will have a list of club visitors for that particular day.
+Guest Relations is located on the East side of the entrance to California Adventure, behind the concrete wall, near the lockers.
+Tell the cast member you have reservations at the club, give them your name and They will have a list of club visitors for that particular day.
 After checking your ID, the cast member will hand you the Park Time to arrive at the club:

-Frequently the club is busy and if they are clearing tables or making special arrangements, they may ask that guests wait outside or in the foyer until If you do arrive early, the club requests no
+Frequently the club is busy and if they are clearing tables or making special arrangements, they may ask that guests wait within The Court of Angels If you do arrive early, the club requests no